 Housing management and ownership structures – some section 106 schemes have complex management and ownership structures which impact the customer journey.
 HAs are rightly held accountable for failures in housing management issues by their residents, but often have little recourse to resolution where they are not the freeholder.

 Units and tenure split – as highlighted at 4.2 above, schemes with many socially rented one-bedroom flats tend to attract residents with more complex needs, making the scheme more challenging to manage.
-Similarly, schemes with many shared ownership homes are more difficult to market and a more varied tenure split would be welcomed.
+Similarly, schemes with many shared ownership homes are more difficult to market and a more balanced tenure split between social rent and shared ownership would be welcomed.

 Medium-sized housing associations

-Medium-sized housing associations explained that they are still relatively active in the section 106 market and that, partly because of higher risks in land-led development, some of them are actively looking at increasing acquisitions.
+Medium-sized housing associations explained that they are still relatively active in the section 106 market and that, partly because of higher risks in land-led development, some of them are actively looking at increasing the share of section 106 acquisitions in their development programme.
+The increase in interest should however be seen in the context of a significantly reduced development programme.
 Origin and Hexagon (part of the L12 group), both mentioned that, because of subdued activity in the market, HAs are able to extract good prices from developers.

 Medium-sized housing associations tend to be more focused on social rented homes, in schemes of ideally between 20 to 40 homes and preferably not towers.
 Where possible, they opt for freehold schemes, which reduce management and service charges risks.
 They echoed frustration raised by larger HAs at not being involved early in the design phase, being concerned about quality issues and feeling lack of control over the stock because of complex ownership arrangements and challenging relationship with managing agents.